bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

 ## Conclusion and future development

-I think results have shown deep neural network are a tool capable to estimate bitcoin transactions fees with good results and more work should be spent in this area.
+The results have shown deep neural network are a tool capable of good bitcoin transaction fee estimations; this suggests that further ML research in this area might be promising.

 This is just a starting point, there are many future improvements such as: